 - Support groups are a great way to hear the story of others in recovery.
-This will build confidence that you too can be successful in your journey.
-It reinforces that you are not alone and there is hope.
+This will build confidence and reinforce that you are not alone.

 - Family support groups are crucial to the overall health of the family unit.

 - You are reading this blog…that is a good start!
 Lots of resources are available in the public library about addiction and recovery.
-Online there are a number of tools, blogs, and educational videos.
+Online there are several tools, blogs, and educational videos.

 - There are many podcasts about addiction that can turn your daily commute into a time of discovery.

 - Most of all, you need a plan.
 Schedule a no-cost assessment at Serenity Grove that will result in treatment recommendations.